angular/angular-cli/docs/documentation/stories/universal-rendering.md

 ## Example CLI Integration:

-[Angular Universal-Starter](https://github.com/angular/universal-starter/tree/master/) - Clone the universal-starter and explore it for a working example.
+[Angular Universal-Starter](https://github.com/angular/universal-starter/tree/master/) - Clone the universal-starter.
+This repo contains a working example of Angular Universal and it is based on Angular CLI.

 ---